Pannalal Bhattacharya

 Pannalal Bhattacharya (1 January 1930 – 27 March 1966) was an Indian singer of Bengali music.
 Most of the songs he sang were written by Ramprasad Sen and Kamalakanta Bhattacharya, both of whom were Shakta poets of Bengal.
 He was the younger brother of Prafulla Bhattacharya, the music director of the golden age of Bengali songs, and renowned singer Dhananjay Bhattacharya.
 He was eight years younger than his elder brother Dhananjay Bhattacharya.
 He developed a special style of singing, Shyama Sangeet, that continues to be used.
 He committed suicide at the age of 36.
 Pannalal Bhattacharya is the evergreen singer of Bengali music industry.
 Pannalal Bhattacharya is a great Matri Bhakta.

 Early life

 Very little is known about his background.
 Even the Bengali 'Cąritavidan' does not provide adequate information about his early life or childhood.
 He was born in Bally, Barendrapara, Howrah and spent most of his life there.

 They were Barendra Brahmins.
 The descendants of this Bhaduri family were King Ganesh and Udayanacharya Bhaduri.
 'The Levitating Saint' - Bhaduri Mahasaya- Maharshi Nagendranath's father was Parboti charan Bhaduri.
 Parboti charan Bhaduri's brother Kalicharan Bhaduri was the father of the renowned sitar and Esraj player Surendranath Bhattacharya.
-Surendranath was awarded the title of Bhattacharya.So, in stead of Bhaduri, Surendranath Bhattacharya used surname 'Bhattacharya'.
+Surendranath was awarded the title of Bhattacharya.
+So, instead of Bhaduri, Surendranath Bhattacharya used surname 'Bhattacharya'.
 Three sons of Surendranath Bhattacharya were three legends of the Bengali music world - music director Prafulla Bhattacharya, renowned singer Dhananjay Bhattacharya and Pannalal Bhattacharya.